What to Put on Your Plate continued...

 Dairy.
 The calcium and fortified vitamin D in dairy foods are crucial to strong bones.
-They help prevent osteoporosis and keep you active into your golden years.
-Include 3 cups of low-fat milk, yogurt, or other dairy products a day to ensure strong bones for life.
+They help prevent osteoporosis, for instance.
+Include 3 cups of low-fat milk, yogurt, or other dairy products a day.
 By choosing low-fat instead of regular dairy, you’ll help keep your cholesterol levels in check, making you less likely to get heart disease.

 Nuts.
-The fatty acids in nuts are among the healthiest you can find.
-If you avoid nuts because you think they're high in fat, think again.
-In fact, one study showed that snacking on nuts reduced the risk of high blood pressure and high cholesterol by about 20%.
+The fats in nuts are among the healthiest you can find.
+If you avoid nuts because they're high in fat, think again.
+In fact, one study showed that snacking on nuts cut the risk of high blood pressure and high cholesterol by about 20%.
 You only need to eat 1/4 of an ounce a day to get the benefits -- that’s about 4 almonds.

-- Limit sugar as much as possible.
+Limit added sugar as much as possible.
 Eating too much sugar can send your blood sugar levels on a roller-coaster ride of ups and downs.
-Over time, excess calories may make you insulin resistant, which can lead to type 2 diabetes.
+Over time, excess calories may cause insulin resistance, which can lead to type 2 diabetes.
 Diabetes damages your blood vessels and often leads to heart disease.
 "The less sugar you eat, the healthier you'll be," Pontius says.